huangyingw/minds_docs/docs/getting-started/installation.md

 Close any application that might be actively watching the folder, such as VSCode, TortoiseGit, etc. If it still fails, reboot your computer to release any rogue lock.

+#### Operation timed out while creating indices, waiting for ElasticSearch to come online in Windows

+Try disabling "Use the WSL 2 based engine" option in Docker Desktop.

 ## Running

 ### Starting the containers